Annual Conference Archive

 Third - with The Cabinet's approval, the request is forwarded to the Committee on Assistance of the Board of Managers of The Preachers' Aid Society who will review the need and authorize payment within a few days.

-All requests are held in the strictest of confidence and are known only to the members of The Cabinet and the three members of the Board of Managers who comprise the Committee on Assistance.
+All requests are held in the strictest of confidence and are known only to the members of The Cabinet and the few members of the Board of Managers who comprise the Committee on Assistance.

 It is very unusual for a request to be denied, once it has received Cabinet approval.
 At the present time, there is no limit on the amount of need to be met by The Society.
 An average of twenty thousand dollars is currently disbursed annually, and this amount is increasing each year.

 The Preachers' Aid Society is funded by membership contributions, gifts, and money from investments.
 The Board of Managers appoints a Committee on Investments with the power to buy, sell, trade, and manage the investment portfolio belonging to The Society under guidelines set forth by the Board of Managers and in line with the Social Principles of The United Methodist Church.
-Our investment portfolio is presently with Merrill Lynch through The Shangraw Schramm Group in Williamsport, PA.
+Our investment portfolio is presently with Merrill Lynch through The Schramm Kiessling Group in Williamsport, PA.

 The Committee on Investments reports to the regular meetings of The Board of Managers, and to the membership at the annual meeting, on the investment of funds and the account balance following the disbursement of fund aid, and is answerable to The Board of Managers.